cpsnowden/swimlane/README.md

 # Swim Lane

-Swim Lane is a side-project aimed at showing lap swimming lane availability accross different UK swimming pools (operated by different vendors), preventing the need to jump across different booking application to see availability and plan your week.
+Swim Lane is a side-project aimed at showing lap swimming lane availability across different UK swimming pools (operated by different vendors), preventing the need to jump across different booking application to see availability and plan your week.